MuhammadShahrukh/movies-api/README.md

 ## Improvements

+- image upload functionality can be added in movie api, and save it cloud services (AWS S3, cloudinary, etc)
 - swagger can be added for api documentation
 - two factor authentication to make application more secure
 - unit test coverage can be added to cover upto 100% test